Reading Time: 8 minutes

 This wine has good integration of oak and fruit.
 The flavors are dominated by notes of rubber, sweet cherry, and dried plum.
-The palate has nice texture and a mineral characteristic to it.
+The palate has a nice texture and mineral characteristic to it.
 Fans of rustic Central Italian wines will love this.
 Charine thinks this wine can fool people into believing that it’s a Chianti Classico Risevera.
 The wine shares similar wild flavors that Plavac Mali gives but with much softer tannins than Plavac Mali.
 This is an excellent wine and worth the hype.

 Grk, Grk, Grk!

 Grk is a mysterious, rare grape originating from a small village on the island of Korčula.
 There are only a handful of producers making wine from Grk.
 The wines sell out quickly; producers can run out of stock by the beginning of August each year.

 As a varietal wine, Grk tastes like the Loire’s Muscadet but with a fuller body and tropical fruit flavors that Chardonnay can give.
 All of this is wrapped in a mineral-rich mouthfeel.
 It is a completely unique white wine experience.